zorael/kameloso/README.md

      you | I am a fish
      you | s/fish/snek/
 kameloso | you | I am a snek
-     you | !addquote kameloso I am a snek kameloso | Quote saved.
+     you | !quote kameloso I am a snek kameloso | Quote saved.
 (1 on record) you | !quote kameloso kameloso | kameloso | I am a snek